 Total sign area.
-The maximum sign area for each face of a double or single-faced sign is provided in the Dimensional Standards in SCC 14.26.330.
+The maximum sign area for each face of a double or single-faced sign is provided in the Dimensional Standards in SCC 14.26.310.

 Lighting.
+Directional sign lighting must be directed away from critical areas, unless necessary for public health and safety.
 Outdoor advertising may not move or fluctuate in lighting or position in any manner.

 Setbacks.
 Freestanding signs allowed in shoreline areas and other on-premises outdoor advertising must be setback the same distance from OHWM and side property lines as the building or development to which it relates.